ohler55/agoo/misc/push.md

 # The websocket.html and sse.html are used for this example.
 After starting
 # open a URL of http://localhost:6464/websocket.html or
 # http://localhost:6464/sse.html.

-# The log is configured separately from the server.
-The log is ready without
-# the configuration step but the default values will be used.
-All the states
-# are set to true for the example but can be set to false to make the example
-# less verbose.
-Agoo::Log.configure(dir: '',
-		    console: true,
-		    classic: true,
-		    colorize: true,
-		    states: {
-		      INFO: true,
-		      DEBUG: true,
-		      connect: true,
-		      request: true,
-		      response: true,
-		      eval: true,
-		      push: true,
-		    })

 # Setting the thread count to 0 causes the server to use the current
 # thread.
 Greater than zero runs the server in a separate thread and the